Lighthouses of Venezuela: Caribbean Islands

 Punta Manglillo (2?)

 Date unknown.
 Active; focal plane unknown; white flash every 10 s.
 12 m (39 ft) round fiberglass tower colored with red and white horizontal bands.
-Trabas has Arndt's distant view and Bing has an indistinct satellite view.
+Trabas has Rainer Arndt's distant 2012 view and Google has an indistinct satellite view.
 NGA lists the focal plane as 12 m (39 ft); this is either an error or the light has been moved uphill a considerable distance.
 Located on a high bluff near the southwestern corner of the island.
 Site status unknown.
 Admiralty J6500.6; NGA 17162.5.

 * [Muelle de Robledal]